Tools

 Key Characteristics

 Japanese knives feature thin, straight blades designed for slicing, trimming, and mincing.
-Their stainless steel blades are typically harder than German and other western knives, meaning they don’t need to be sharpened or honed as often but that they can be more susceptible to chipping.
+Their blades are typically harder than German and other western knives, meaning they don’t need to be sharpened or honed as often but that they can be more susceptible to chipping.

 Japanese knives are made with specific purposes in mind.
 Traditional shapes include: